techcaptain04/rate-limit_flexible/README.md

     It must support `forceExpire` mode to overwrite key expiration time.
 * `_get` returns raw data by key or `null` if there is no key.
 * `_delete` deletes all key related data and returns `true` on deleted, `false` if key is not found.

-All other methods depends on store.
-See `RateLimiterRedis` or `RateLimiterPostgres` for example.

 Note: all changes should be covered by tests.